 • Review research regarding perceptual-motor development in typically developing children

-• Discuss rationale for early gait training
+• Discuss the rationale for early gait training

 • Analyze varying environments in relation to affordances for motor behavior